Review of MedSailors Croatia Discovery: A Week Sailing from Split

 On our last full day after waking up in Makarska, we headed out for Brač Island.

-Our first stop on Brač was in a nice bay.
-It was perfect for dropping the anchor and doing what we did best on this trip: swim around, jump in the water, and, of course, have our lunch.
+Our first stop on Brač was in a nice bay, perfect for dropping the anchor and doing what we did best on this trip: swimming around, jumping in the water, and, of course, having lunch.

 Sailing in Croatia from Split: MedSailors Croatia Discovery